shimondoodkin/bitfinexws1/README.md

 # bitfinexws1
 bitfinex websocket, v1 , a better , self reconnecting, parsing all responses.

-this websocket handels reconnection, and heartbeaat, parses and handles all events, allows authentication. parses all messages in to objects, you use send  to subscribe as described in the bit finex manual, and this library handles and parses the response, returnes the parsed responses on events you specified
+this websocket handels reconnection, and heartbeat, parses and handles all events, allows authentication. parses all messages into objects,

+you use send method to subscribe to chnnels as described in the bitfinex api v1 manual,

+and this library handles and parses the response, on events you specified it returnes the parsed responses in easy to use objects.

-# BitfinexWS1(API_KEY,API_SECRET,channels_and_events,subscribe,parsers)
+## BitfinexWS1(API_KEY,API_SECRET,channels_and_events,subscribe,parsers)

-this is a factory method it returns an object with settings.
+this is a factory method it returns an object with some access to settings and other things. one useful thing is the status of it `bitfinexws.ready (bool)`

-to use without authentication put "" in API_KEY and  API_SECRET.
+to use without authentication put "" in API_KEY and in API_SECRET.

-the main channel (0) called account. th event names as described in the documentation the api described at https://docs.bitfinex.com/v1/reference
+the main channel (0) called account.

+the event names are as described in the documentation

+the api described at https://docs.bitfinex.com/v1/reference

 look at the parsers to know the names of the parameters or just try it...

 ```javascript